hullsean/iheavy_automation/README.md

 # need a test to test for broken links
 # need a test to verify plugins
 # need a test to verify content uploads
+# need a test for site performance grade
 #
 # site ping test - DONE
 #